6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 PMI published the first edition of the PMBOK® Guide

-in 1996 which was based on the earlier work of PMTI expert, Max Wideman.
-Since the profession of project management is evolving based on recent theories, ideas, ideologies and philosophies, it becomes necessary to update the Guide to the Project Management Body of Knowledge as well.
+in 1996 which was based on the earlier work of PMTI master trainer and project management pioneer, Max Wideman.
+Since the profession of project management is constantly evolving based on recent theories, ideas, ideologies and philosophies, it becomes necessary to update the Guide to the Project Management Body of Knowledge as well.
 Thus, PMI updates the PMBOK® Guide

 What change occurred in the previous PMBOK® Guide editions?

 Each of these editions included changes.
 Some editions had minor and some had major improvements.
-PMTI Founder and CEO, Yad Senapathy, who was one of the leaders of the 5th edition development team and a significant contributor says, "The 5th edition incorporated a much needed and seeming apparent miss - the stakeholder management into the PMBOK® Guide
+PMTI Founder and CEO, Yad Senapathy, who was one of the leaders of the 5th edition development team and a significant contributor says, "The 5th edition incorporated a much needed and seeming apparent miss - the stakeholder management into the PMBOK®Guide.
+The guide now expands its emphasis on the fact that processes alone can't run a project, people do".
+With each PMBOK® Guide

-exam including the quality and the type of questions exam takers encounter.
+edition release comes similar changes in the relevant exam content, the PMP exam and the Certified Associate Project Manager (CAPM)® exam, including the quality and the type of questions exam takers encounter.
 The 6th edition of the PMBOK® Guide

-Tell me the changes to the PMBOK® Guide 6th Edition in a nutshell
+The 6 Changes to the PMBOK® Guide 6th Edition

-Agile is now a big part of all business.
-This otherwise "lean" or lightweight (mainly software) management philosophy had already made its entrance in the PMBOK® Guide
+are now a big part of all business strategy and projects.
+This otherwise "lean" or lightweight (mainly technology) management philosophy had already made its entrance in the PMBOK® Guide

 5th edition.
 But, the upcoming 6th edition will feature significant additions.
-These changes are based on PMI's research on the growing influence and use of Agile and Scrum.
+These changes are based on PMI's research on the growing influence and application of Agile, Scrum, Kanban, Lean, XP, and similar adaptive and change-driven project management methodologies.
 The changes include

-- c) Although, not part of the PMBOK® Guide, a separate practice guide for agile will be released with the PMBOK® Guide 6th edition release
+- d) Although, not part of the PMBOK® Guide, a separate Agile Practice Guide has been released with the PMBOK® Guide 6th edition

 2) 3 New Processes